Find Grad Schools

 • Use masks, gloves, and safety glasses to protect patients and self from infectious diseases.

-When polled, Dentists say the following skills are most frequently used in their jobs:
+Dentists state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.